hashicorp/terraform-provider-azurerm/website/docs/d/container_app_environment_certificate.html.markdown

 * `name` - (Required) The name of the Container Apps Certificate.
 Changing this forces a new resource to be created.

-* `container_app_environment_id` - (Required) The Container App Managed Environment ID to configure this Certificate on.
+* `container_app_environment_id` - (Required) The ID of the Container App Environment to configure this Certificate on.
 Changing this forces a new resource to be created.

 ## Attributes Reference